Series 1: Letters received & papers filed with them (1822 - 1827)

 Language used in these letters reflects the creator’s attitude or that of the period in which they were written and is now considered inappropriate or offensive.

-The correspondence includes material relating to the execution of Dundalli, convicted of the murder of William Boller; and the removal of a group of Aboriginal Australians from the Percy Isles by Lieutenant George Chimmo of HMS Torch, following the killings of Frederick Strange and members of his crew.
+The correspondence covers the execution of Dundalli for the murder of William Boller and the removal of Aboriginal people from the Percy Isles by Lieutenant George Chimmo of HMS Torch following the killings of Frederick Strange and his crew.
+It also refers to Aboriginal interpreters “Micky” and “Bobby,” recommended for reward; Port Curtis concerns over possible retaliation; the dismissal of Frederick Walker as Commissioner of Native Police; and, in Maryborough, the provision of clothing for Aboriginal men entering the township for “public decency.”

 European exploration and settlement